 You've probably seen xkcd comics before – Randall Munroe has a very different outlook on life.

 In this installment he looks at the current COVID-19 battle from the virus' point of view.
-We won't give things away, but now we know why all the pasta is gone. :-)
+We won't give things away, but now we know why all the pasta was all gone. :-)

 Here's a great animated graphic showing how staying home can help break the paths of transmission.
 You're not only helping yourself, but everyone in your community.

 This post is part of Reddit.com's lively community on the Coronavirus outbreak.
 This moderated group includes both news and personal perspectives.

 How To See Germs Spread